lhao03/lhao03.github.io/posts/notes/fem-cs.md

 > Since technology is seen as neutral, this stance has not seldom led to seeing women as the problem: women should be informed / educated / adapted to technology: “Women shall be enticed into existing practice and adapt to it.”
 (Trojer 1999, p.
 13).
 With this view, it is mainly women who are expected to change.
 [26]

-> There is also a tendency within liberal feminism to treat men and women as homogeneous groups, ignoring diff erences between individuals, as well as for example ethnicity and class.
+> There is also a tendency within liberal feminism to treat men and women as homogeneous groups, ignoring differences between individuals, as well as for example ethnicity and class.
 In practice, liberal feminist projects have had very little impact on the gender balance within technology or computer science; in fact this approach can be seen as reproducing and reinforcing the status quo.
 [26]

-> Feminist studies of technology can to a large extent be regarded as part of the STS tradition, in that the starting point and approach can be summarised as the social construction / shaping of technology.
+> Feminist studies of technology can to a large extent be regarded as part of the STS tradition, in that the starting point and approach can be summarized as the social construction / shaping of technology.
 According to Vehviläinen (2001) this approach sees technology as a process consisting of three interrelated parts: artefacts, knowledge and social practices.
 [28]

 > However, as Wajcman (1991) notes, there are fundamental differences between (natural) science and technology: technology needs to be understood as more than applied science, since it is primarily about the creation of artefacts (ibid p.13).